 In a press release issued Monday, Daya’s executive director said the centre reached out to the Ford government for support, but did not receive a response.

 “Making sure people have access to affordable therapy reduces suffering and increases health and safety in our communities.
 In addition to saving lives, centres like Daya reduce the strain on our hospital system by keeping people out of crisis,” Kernaghan said.
-“It’s time the Ford Conservatives invest in London’s mental health services.
+“It’s time the the government invested in London’s mental health services.
 Londoners deserve a government that protect their safety and well-being, that keep families healthy and keep people out of the hospital.”